Bitcoin struggles for footing on worries over China, leverage - Up News Info

 But bitcoin had been under pressure for almost a week after a series of tweets from carmaker Tesla’s chief Elon Musk, a major cryptocurrency backer, chiefly his reversal on Tesla accepting bitcoin as payment.

-While Beijing has taken steps before to block access domestically to cryptocurrency exchanges, Wednesday’s directive was broader.
+While Beijing has taken steps before to block access domestically to cryptocurrency exchanges, its latest directive was broader.

 Advertisement